dvyukov/go-fuzz/README.md

 - [x/net/spdy: makemap: size out of range](https://github.com/golang/go/issues/10545)
 - [x/net/spdy: makeslice: len out of range](https://github.com/golang/go/issues/10547)
 - [github.com/golang/protobuf: Umarshal crashes with "call of reflect.Value.SetMapIndex on zero Value"](https://github.com/golang/protobuf/issues/27)

+*If you find some bugs with go-fuzz and are comfortable with sharing them, I would like to add them to this list.
+Please either send a pull request for README.md (preferrable) or file an issue.
+If the source code is closed, you can say just "found N bugs in project X".
+Thank you.*